rickb777/expect/README.md

 ## Assertion Categories

-There are **seven primary categories**, each introduce by a function:
+There are **eight primary categories**, each introduce by a function:

 ### expect.[Any](https://pkg.go.dev/github.com/rickb777/expect#Any)(actual ...)
 This compares any types, but is especially useful for structs, maps, arrays, slices.
 Although this will compare anything, it only provides equality tests and the error messages may be less informative than the other categories below.